-For you willingly to save for your future, you need be sure you’ll benefit from saving into a pension.
-Sadly, the Government can’t guarantee that – even with its own pensions plans.
+For you to willingly save for your future, you need to be able to be sure you’ll benefit from saving into a pension.
+Sadly, the Government can’t guarantee that…even with its own pensions plans.

 The pensions credit was introduced in October 2003 as a means-tested social security benefit.
 Its aim?
 To provide those age 60 and over with a minimum level of income and to give extra cash to those aged 65 and over with modest incomes from savings and pensions.

 All forms of income, earnings and savings are taken into account, although the first £10,000 of savings is ignored.

 However, for any savings you have over this threshold, you’re deemed as a pensioner to actually have an income of £1 a week for each £500 or part of £500 over this sum amount.

 In other words, if you’ve £30,000 savings, the Government considers it as a form of income when calculating your eligibility for the pensions credit: so using the £1/week for each £500 equation, this works out as an assumed £40 a week income.

 Essentially, this means that if you’ve modest savings hovering just above the £10,000 threshold, means-testing has the perverse effect of rendering you no better off than if you’d not bothered to save at all.
 Your savings – built up over a lifetime – simply replace means-tested benefits: the incentive to save is non-existent.

 Most critically, if you’re on a low income when the new National Employment Savings Trust (NEST) account pension plans begin to be phased in from 2012, you’ll have very little way of judging whether it’s actually in your interest to bother saving into the pension.
 In fact, it could be worth your while to actively ‘opt out’ of the new Government plan.

 Why?
 Because if the pension savings you build up over the years in a NEST takes you a fraction over the savings threshold, then you’ll miss out on valuable means-tested benefits – and will ultimately have saved in vain.